tarun1081998/UsersInfoProject/README.md

 -Edit user

 For frontend, React.Js is used
-For backend, DOtnet is used
+For backend, Dotnet is used
 Sql Server is used for Database

 ## Prerequisites